 Traditional shakshuka is made by poaching eggs inside a spicy tomato sauce.
 If you’ve never had it, I highly recommend you try it.
 It’s a dish native to the Mediterranean and Middle Eastern regions – although many Americans enjoy it too.

 I love eating shakshuka for breakfast.
 The only catch is it takes a bit of time to make.
 That’s why I mostly make it on the weekend or if I’m hosting people for brunch.
-It takes a little effort, although the effort has a huge payoff because you’ll net a flavorful and hearty breakfast.
+It takes a little effort, but it has a huge payoff because you’ll get a flavorful and hearty breakfast.
 (Get my traditional shakshuka recipe.)

-Given that shakshuka is so savory and delicious, I figured I should just go ahead and make it for dinner one night during my Whole30 month.
+Given that shakshuka is so savory and delicious, I figured I should go ahead and make it for dinner one night during my Whole30 month.
 Believe it or not, all the ingredients are Whole30 compliant.
 You won’t find any weird ingredients here.
-This is a clean, whole food recipe!
+This is a clean, whole-food recipe!

 In making this dish, I encountered a few challenges – all easily overcome with some quick thinking: